danwells96/ARISES/DocFiles/Sections/Graph.md

 * Layers: xAxisLayer, yAxisLayer, yHighAxes, guidelinesLayer, pointslineLayer, prediction, chartPointsCircleLayer

-**xAxisLayer** conatins x-axis model and x-axis label settings.
+**xAxisLayer** contains x-axis model and x-axis label settings.
 It displays time in a day with an interval of 6 hours thus 4 dividers.

-**yAxisLayer** conatins glucose axis model and label settings.
+**yAxisLayer** contains glucose axis model and label settings.
 The axis ranges from 0 to 20 (mM/L) with an interval of 4.

 **yHighAxes** contains an invisible carbs axis on the right side of chart.
 Meals popups are plotted based on carbs axis and shares the same x-axis with glucose points.